developercyrus/docker-flush-iptables-rule/README.md

 ### Background
-This a demostration, that if a docker is run with the privileged option, and it perform a flush on the iptables, it will delete all iptables rules including those come with Docker.
+This a demostration, that if a docker is run with the privileged option, and if it performs a flush on the iptables, it will delete all iptables rules including those come with Docker.

 ### Run by docker
 ```bash